diffuser6424/copywiki/README.md

 #### Description

 - use requests Python module to interact with MediaWiki API
-- read response from API to get content
+- read the response from API to get content
 - manipulate content for optimization with Obsidian
-- write content to directory where user stores their data
+- write content to the directory where the user stores their data

 #### Sequence